CharlesKariuki-001/fastapi-webhook-automation/README.md

 # FastAPI Webhook Automation

-A lightweight backend service that receives, validates, and forwards data between systems — the kind of small, focused integration that replaces manual copy-paste work or an expensive no-code subscription.
+A lightweight backend service that receives, validates, and forwards data between systems the kind of small, focused integration that replaces manual copy paste work or an expensive no-code subscription.

 ## The Problem

-Many small businesses have two or more tools that should talk to each other automatically but don't — a payment happens in one system, and someone has to manually update a spreadsheet or CRM.
+Many small businesses have two or more tools that should talk to each other automatically but don't a payment happens in one system, and someone has to manually update a spreadsheet or CRM.
 This project demonstrates a clean way to close that gap: a webhook receiver that validates incoming data, processes it safely, and forwards it to where it needs to go.

 ## Who This Is For